google/arithmancer/README.md

 ## Contributing

-Please read CONTRIBUTING.md for details on contributing
+Please read CONTRIBUTING.md for details on contributing.

+Features that would be desired/on the roadmap:
+- Comments
+- ACLs for viewing and trading on a prediction
+- Search

 ## Authors